stormchaserroleplaying/stormchaserRPG/Classes/Multiclassing/index.md

 | Mage | Spellcasting Ability 13 |
 | Warrior |  Strength 13 or Dexterity 13 |

-## Stamina Multiplier and Stamina Dice
+## Stamina Multiplier and Recovery Dice
-Use the stamina multiplier of the class from which you have the most talents.
+Use the stamina multiplier and recovery dice of the class from which you have the most talents.

-Add together the Stamina Dice granted by all your classes to form your pool of Stamina Dice.
-If the Stamina Dice are the same die type, you can simply pool them together.
-If your classes give you Stamina Dice of different types, keep track of them separately.

 ## Proficiencies
 When you gain your first talent in a class other than your initial class, you gain only some of new class's starting proficiencies, as shown in the Multiclassing Proficiencies table.